saucelabs/sample-app-mobile/README.md

 - **Checkout overview screen:** `checkout-overview/ids` where `ids` is a string of numbers from 0-5 separated with a `,`.
 For example `cart/0,2`.
 The number represents a product.
 - **Complete screen:** `complete`
 - **Webview screen:** `webview`

+For how to run the deep link automation script see [Deep Linking](./docs/AUTOMATION.md#deep-linking).

 ### Use with Android
 Open a terminal and add the following